 Although Anderson and the DAR maintained the incident was merely a misunderstanding, the singer’s outdoor concert became a symbol for Civil Rights activism nation-wide.

-Hear more about her performance in PBS NewsHour’s Echoes from Marian Anderson’s defiant performance as well as in this music-filled episode of The Past & The Curious, a history podcast for kids.
+Hear more about her performance in PBS NewsHour’s Echoes from Marian Anderson’s defiant performance, Marian Anderson: Of Thee We Sing at The Kennedy Center, as well as in this music-filled episode of The Past & The Curious, a history podcast for kids.

 Plus: More videos from the 1930s.